-GS: So might more than 39% have a severe allergy?
+GS: So might more than 39 percent have a severe allergy?

 Dr. Gupta: Yes.
 But even to say that almost 40 percent have experienced a reaction makes a very strong point that is that people need to understand how severe a food allergy can be.
 I think in the general public, people often don’t get that this is something that could take a life.
 With these kids, it’s not just breaking out in hives or a rash, but this is difficulty breathing, throat closing, drops in blood pressure, really severe reactions that could take a child’s life if not treated appropriately and quickly.
 So I think that is a really big message in this paper.

 GS: It’s interesting to look at your findings because I’m so used to seeing repeated suggestions that, because there are so many false-positive blood or skin tests, the numbers for food allergy may be inflated.
 But your numbers are higher than the ones being tempered by such concerns.
 How do you reconcile this?